christian-bick/imagine-content/README.md

 Contributions are particularly welcome and least complicate in the form of new worksheet modules.
 Please feel free to submit a new module via pull request!

-By contributing this, you not only add to a growing database of worksheets available to everyone forever under a creative commons license, but also add to a repository of labeled training data to train open source AI education models.
+By contributing this way, you not only add to a growing database of worksheets available to everyone forever under a creative commons license, but also add to a repository of labeled training data to train open source AI education models.

+For all other forms of contribution, it is highly recommended to open an issue in advance.

 ## License